-The real America and the real India live in the souls, the hearts, and minds of the natives of their countries.
+The real America, the real India lives in the souls, the hearts, and minds of the natives of their countries.
 So as various and "diverse" as we all think we are, "There lies here but One Reality."

 This speaker then reveals that his travels through the minds of the people have revealed to him the ultimate truth: "the thought vibrations of those myriad minds" have "well knit / In outer scenes" the "fields, gardens, cities, shops."